-NB Scroll down this page for ENTRY FORM (from Monday Sept 5th 2016)
+NB Scroll down this page for ENTRY FORM (NB **from Monday Sept 11th 2017 for 3 weeks ONLY)

 Applicants should submit (by using the provided form on our website) a CV, together with one writing sample (saved as a PDF).
 This can be a screenplay (film or TV), stage play or radio play, minimum length 25 pages (novels, treatments, short stories, unfinished screenplays and “shorts” are not acceptable), maximum length 130 pages.

 The scripts should be original, not episodes of existing drama series.

 Only writers who do not have a broadcast credit as a television writer or theatrical release as a feature film writer may apply (although produced short films – 20 minutes or less – are exempt).

 Midnight Sunday October 1st 2017 (Entries will open Monday September 11th 2017)

 Writers will be paid a fee for participating in the course and for completing two drafts of a one hour script.
 All writers will be required to grant Shelley Productions a first option for Channel 4 to acquire all rights in their script and will be told within six months of delivery whether Channel 4 wishes to exercise this option.